| PPI OPEN PATENT LICENSE Version 0.1.11 (Note: Online edits to this version number still being made.) WORK IN PROGRESS

 as well as any future patents that would have become

+available under this license.
 The patents and other covered IP may still be used

 in existing products and versions of products